Big news! I just accepted a

 The GSB is making a big commitment to leadership development (including, but not limited to, executive coaching), and I'm thrilled to be involved.
 Last summer Evelyn Williams came to Stanford from the University of Chicago's Graduate School of Business, where she'd created a substantial Leadership and Effectiveness Development program over the previous six years.
 As Associate Director of the CLDR, Evelyn has been making some great things happen at Stanford and I'm particularly excited by her interest in applying technology to leadership development.
 Evelyn and her colleagues have pulled together a very talented team consisting of folks like Andrea Corney and John Cronkite, and I consider myself lucky to have the chance to work alongside them.

-I'm hoping to continue working with other faculty like David Bradford and Carole Robin on courses such as High Performance Leadership, which I TA'd this past fall.
-And this position will allow me to make the most of my participation in the facilitation training program with Mary Ann Huckabay, Scott Bristol and the amazing group of people who are my colleagues in the program.
+I'm hoping to continue working with other faculty like David Bradford and Carole Robin on courses such as High Performance Leadership, in which I served as David's teaching assistant this past fall.
+And this position will allow me to make the most of my participation in the facilitation training program with Mary Ann Huckabay, Scott Bristol and another amazing group of colleagues.

-As a professional, I feel blessed to be able to contribute to such important work.
+As a professional I feel blessed to be able to contribute to such important work.
 (Although I'm also sad that I'll be saying goodbye to my current clients, and I look forward to staying in touch with everyone and hearing about your future successes.)
-As a GSB alum, I'm proud that the school has made such a big commitment to these issues.
-And as a person, I'm incredibly grateful to everyone who's played a role in the growth and development that's allowing me to take advantage of this opportunity--many thanks.
+As a GSB alum I'm proud that the school has made such a big commitment to these issues.
+And as a person I'm incredibly grateful to everyone who's played a role in the growth and development that's allowing me to take advantage of this opportunity–many thanks to all of you.

 Thanks, Michael and Travis!
 I appreciate the kind words and will look forward to staying in touch via blog over the next few (undoubtedly crazy busy) months.
 Happy New Year!